-- First, simply ask the pianist how he or she wants to be addressed.
+- First, simply ask the pianist how he/she/they want to be addressed.
 They will have their own sense of their role and what enables them to feel honored for their role in the performance.

 - The pianist is not yours.
-Stop referring to him or her in this way: “My accompanist…”
+Stop referring to them in this way: “My accompanist…”